Frickers paintings, two very private viewings, appraisals by fellow artists.

 An Appreciation of Gordon Frickers’ French Painting Odyssey

 Frickers will strike most people as very sociable and certainly articulate.

 He does not only entertain but also informs you in an engaging way about topics he knows well.

 Those include sailing as well as painting.

-I remember one such talk on his unique colour perception which was discovered rather late in life by his art tutors at Montmiral.
+I remember one such talk on his unique colour perception which was discovered rather late in life by his art tutor and mentor the venerable Francis Pratt at the beautiful bastide village of Castelnau de Montmiral.

-Gordon went to France this summer to concentrate on painting and came back with a compelling series of 40 or so oil paintings of the scorched landscapes of Bordeaux & the Tarn
+this summer (2003) to concentrate on painting and came back with a compelling series of 40 or so oil paintings of the scorched landscapes of Bordeaux & the Tarn